Huai-Yuan/AnomalyDetectionUsingGANomaly/README.md

-# AnomalyDetectionUsingAutoencoder
+# AnomalyDetectionUsingGANomaly
-Some tests for anomaly detection using autoencoder
+Some tests for anomaly detection using GANomaly